simevo/process-app/README.md

 On Android 4.4 (kitkat) and later it is possible to debug from the Chrome / Chromium inspector of the host the HTML / javascript contents of Android WebView of a Cordova hybrid application running inside the Android emulator.

-Enable remote debugging as per [this guide](http://www.thedumbterminal.co.uk/?action=showArticle&articleId=180) adding a few lines in the simevoProcessApp.java file located in process-app-local/platforms/android/src/com/simevo/process_app.
+Enable remote debugging as per [this guide](http://www.thedumbterminal.co.uk/?action=showArticle&articleId=180) adding a few lines in the simevoprocessapp.java file located in process-app-local/platforms/android/src/com/simevo/processapp.

 This is the modified file: